Groscheri/virtual-exhibitions/README_HM2.md

 ####Task 2

-Create a curator with the arguments (1,5) and and artist manager with arguments (1000,100,500).
+Create a curator "cuuu" with the arguments "1,5" and and artist manager with arguments "1000,100,500" The winner will be "cuuu" because his competitor has the default strategy "3,400".
-Create the following curators and after each creation an auction will be launched:
+Create the following curators and after each creation an new auction for the same object will be launched.
-Curator cuuu: 2,60
+Curator "cucu1" with the arguments "2,60"
-Curator cucu1: 3,700
+Curator "cucu2" with the arguments "3,700"
-Curator cucu2: 4,1000,80
+Curator "cucu3" with the arguments "4,1000,80"
 The winners will always be the last created curator because it has the highest price to offer according to their strategy.